orlowdev/orlove.dev/content/blog/factory-arrow-functions-in-ts/index.md

 })
 ```

-Nothing really changed, but we reduced a bit on repetition.
+Nothing really changed, but we reduced a bit of repetition.

 ## Least Knowledge and Interface Composition

 Back to [LoD](https://en.wikipedia.org/wiki/Law_of_Demeter).
 Although extending interfaces may be useful in some cases, we can make our types as clever as we really need.

 Let's split everything to the smallest pieces.
 First, we introduce separate interfaces for all the properties and methods.
 Of course, it's not mandatory to **always** split to one-field objects.
 Then, we amend our shape types.
 We'll make them barebone - by default they will only require a minimal set of dimensions to be usable.
 But we will also make them generic so that we can define more features if we need them.
 Our `Rectangle` will be armed with `getArea` and `getPerimeter` whereas the `square` will remain barebone.
+Apart from providing us flexibility of defining objects, this approach also makes destructuring easier. `Pick<Axe>` no longer required!

 ```typescript
 type FAF<TArgs, TReturn> = TArgs extends any[]